elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-primary-roles-of-the-prefrontal-cortex-in-behavior-and-working-memory.md

 url: /learn/psychology/questions/what-are-the-primary-roles-of-the-prefrontal-cortex-in-behavior-and-working-memory
 score: -1.0
 related_article1:
-    id: 170525
+    id: 170532
     title: >-
-        What were the primary tools and techniques used in the lobotomy procedure, and which areas of the brain were targeted?
+        What are the primary symptoms of Parkinson's disease, and what treatments are available?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted
+    url: /learn/health-studies/questions/what-are-the-primary-symptoms-of-parkinsons-disease-and-what-treatments-are-available
 related_article2:
     id: 170527
     title: >-